 - 20. The NIRB shall establish and maintain a public registry accessible through the Internet that includes, at a minimum, the required materials listed under the relevant provisions of s.
 202 and s.
 230 (if applicable) of the NuPPAA. - 21.
-Subject to the requirements of privacy or confidentiality as may be asserted by a Party in Rules 24 and 25 and the limits in Rule 19, in addition to the minimum required materials outlined in Rule 20, the NIRB shall also ensure that any Board Order, Procedural Direction, or other procedural direction issued by the Board in writing is filed on the public registry.

-- 22. The Board may issue a Board Order or Procedural Direction respecting the extent to which, in any given case, posting of a Document on the public registry will constitute notice of such Document to all parties in a Proceeding. - 23.
-Subject to the requirements of privacy or confidentiality as may be asserted by a partyParty in Rules 242423 and 252524 and the limits in Rule 19, the NIRB will post all pertinent information provided to the Board during the consideration assessment of a project proposal, or other Proceeding, on the public registry. - 24.
-If a partyParty asserts that a Document provided to the Board should not be posted on the public registry on the basis of privacy or confidentiality concerns, the partyParty may, before filing the Document, file a motion with the Board requesting that the Document, either in whole or in part, not be posted on the public registry.
-If privacy or confidentiality concerns are identified by a Party after a Document has been posted on the public registry, a Party may also bring a motion with the Board requesting that the Document, either in whole or in part, be removed from the public registry, The general rules applicable to motions to the Board, specifically Rules 45-51, are applicable to motions to assert privacy or confidentiality brought under this Rule.
-The A Party bringing a motion under this Rule to the Board should include:
+The Board may issue a Board Order or Procedural Direction respecting the extent to which, in any given case, posting of a Document on the public registry will constitute notice of such Document to all parties in a Proceeding. - 22.
+Subject to the requirements of privacy or confidentiality as may be asserted by a party in Rules 23 and 24 and the limits in Rule 19, the NIRB will post all information provided to the Board during the consideration of a project proposal, or other Proceeding, on the public registry. - 23.
+If a party asserts that a Document provided to the Board should not be posted on the public registry on the basis of privacy or confidentiality concerns, the party may, before filing the Document, file a motion with the Board requesting that the Document, either in whole or in part, not be posted on the public registry.
+The motion to the Board should include: - (a) A brief statement describing, in general and non-confidential terms, the nature of the Document the party proposes to file; - (b) A description of the privacy or confidentiality interests associated with the Document; - (c) A brief statement regarding the rationale for why the Document should not be posted on the public registry, including identifying any specific harm that could result from such posting; and